-Behind the lovely UX and UI interfaces, these apps are performing a specific set of instructions as laid out by their creator.
+Behind the lovely UX and UI interfaces of mobile devices, these apps are performing a specific set of instructions as laid out by their creator.
 It could be a game, a calendar, or a way to buy goods and services.

 Smart contracts perform a very similar function.

-It’s a contract—expressed as a piece of code—that’s designed to carry out a set of instructions.
+A smart contract is a contract—expressed as a piece of code—that’s designed to carry out a set of instructions.

-The only difference is, there’s no middle-man.
+With smart contracts, however, there’s no middleman.
 There’s no person or company holding your information or verifying it.
-The blockchain verifies and holds a record for you.
+The blockchain verifies and holds information for you.

-So, you want to buy a car online without a smart contract.
-In order to do so you need:
+Let's imagine a conventional online transaction, without a smart contract.
+Let's say you want to buy a car online.
+In order to do so, you need:

-- 👨⚖️You'll also need to register the exchange of car ownership with the authorities
+- 👨⚖️ A way to register the change of car ownership with the authorities

-Each of these points requires you to trust the site or service you’re accessing - and a lot of the time, each part of that process is controlled by a different company or individual.
+Each of these components requires a level of trust between you and the site or service in question.
+In addition, each part of that process is typically controlled by a different company or individual.

-It wouldn’t take much for a sneaky person or organisation to change any of the above, making the whole process void.
+It wouldn’t take much for a sneaky person or organization to meddle with any of the above elements, spoiling or voiding the whole process.

 Why?
 Smart contracts are:

-- 🔍 Transparent - everyone can see on the blockchain what the smart contract is and what it’s being used for.
+- 🔍 Transparent: Everyone can see what the smart contract is and what it’s being used for.

-- 🙏No more middlemen - smart contracts don’t need a third party to verify.
+- 🙏 Third-party free: Smart contracts don’t need a middleman to verify them.
 The blockchain does that for you.

 If this happens, do this

-At the heart of a smart contract tends to be a mechanism that says (in computer code) “if this happens, then do this”.
+Usually, at the heart of a smart contract, you'll find a mechanism that says (in computer code) “if this happens, then do this.”

-The difference with smart contracts is, instead of a bank (or any third party) being the controller of that decision, it falls to the blockchain.
+The difference with smart contracts is, instead of a bank (or any third party) being the controller of that decision, the blockchain makes the determination.

-So taking the above example and applying it to a smart contract built on a blockchain you’d see the following:
+Taking the above example and applying it to a smart contract built on a blockchain, you’d see the following: